 You can grab a cup of joe and feel confident you’re doing something good for your health!
 Just make sure your child isn’t getting too much of it.

-Even though coffee can be beneficial for you, it can still have some negative effects.
+Even though coffee can benefit you, it can still have some adverse effects.
 Coffee can do a number on your digestive system thanks to its high acidity, especially if you have a sensitive stomach.

 |Under age 4||No caffeine recommended|

 |Age 4 to 6||Under 45 mg per day|